PelionIoT/mbl-docs/Docs/tutorials/mbl_cli.md

 2: None
 ```

-After selecting the device, optional device `address` parameter commands could be ommitted when using other Mbed Linux OS CLI commands.
+After selecting the device, optional device `address` parameter commands could be omitted when using other Mbed Linux OS CLI commands.

 #### Get a shell access (SSH)